eze-kiel/LG-TV-command-line-interface/README.md

 ./cli-lg volume 50 #this will set the volume at 50
 ```

+### Configuration
+You have to specify the IP of your TV in the config.yaml file.

-### Note
+### Future
-For now, you must have an environement variable 'LGIP' which contain the IP of the LG television you want to control.
+The possibility to choose the input port via the config file will be added soon